 Mr Poon kneads the dough, cuts them into strips, deep-fries them and then coats them in malt sugar.
 After it is coated, it is sliced into blocks.
 This results in a crispy sweet treat to the tastebuds, often compared by others to American Rice Krispies Treats.

-The delectable snack is available in 3 sizes:
+The delectable snack is available in three sizes:

 View this post on Instagram